An Open Letter to Hot-Blooded Young Men

-Grace attracts sinners.
-Since I am someone who preaches radical grace, I get a lot of emails and Facebook messages from sinning Christians.
-Very few are looking for help in overcoming sin; almost all of them want an assurance that God will continue to love them despite their bad behavior.
+Since I am someone who preaches radical grace, I often hear from people who are fooling around.
+Some are looking for help in overcoming sin, but most want an assurance that God will continue to love them despite their bad behavior.

-Since I grow weary of being an an agony aunt for men who should know better, this post is addressed to all of you who are wrestling with sin, but particularly to hot-blooded young males.
+Since I grow weary of being an agony aunt for men who should know better, this letter is addressed to all who are wrestling with sin, and particularly to hot-blooded young males.

 1. Will God love me if I keep sinning?

-However, a better question to ask is, “Do you know and enjoy His love?”
+However, a better question to ask is, “Do you know and enjoy his love?”
 The prodigal’s father loved him constantly but the prodigal did not know and benefit from his love for as long as his attention was elsewhere.

 2. Does God’s grace mean I can continue to live in sin?

-No. Grace brings freedom and yes, that includes the freedom to make poor choices, but if you use your freedom to enslave yourself to sin or religion, you have completely missed the point of grace (Gal 5:1).
+No. Grace brings freedom and yes, that includes the freedom to make poor choices, but if you use your freedom to enslave yourself to sin or religion, you have missed the point of grace (Gal 5:1).